dnamsons/haken/README.md

 # Haken

-A very simple gem for defining places where additional content can be injected from elsewhere.
+A very simple gem for extending views by injecting additional content.

+When building applications that use the [bounded context](https://martinfowler.com/bliki/BoundedContext.html) pattern, there can be situations when a context A influences the presentation logic of context B. This library is an experiment of introducing a pseudo PubSub architecture for injecting front-end views to solve these types of problems.

 ## Installation